abhishekmani12/Visual_Attendance_Tracking/README.md

  The system can track attendance on a single face or on a group of faces in a single frame.

 ## Ongoing:
 * Front-end and DB integration
-* Creation of main script
+* Integration of Optuna Finetuning during training process
-* Creation of an independent Streamlit script
 * General bug fixes and performance enhancements